GrinLens/Zemax-Spherical-GRIN/README.md

 See file "MGRIN Surface and Tools for Zemax Documentation.docx" for more details.

 File list:
+## Documentation
+MGRIN Surface and Tools for Zemax Documentation.docx

 ## DLLs
 MGRINx64_v3001.dll [64-bit version for 64-bit operating systems only]